114 Regent Road, Great Yarmouth, Norfolk, NR30 2AB

 During a modernisation programme in the 1980s, a new shop was built on the corner of High Street and King Street.

 Source: Guy, C.

-Watford was without a High Street Woolies for nearly 20 years, until the shop near Clarendon Road opened in 2000.
+Watford was without a High Street Woolies for a decade, until the shop near Clarendon Road opened in 2000.

 So what happened to the building?
 Well you wouldn’t recognise it but it is now McDonald’s, Waterstones and a TUI Holiday Shop.